Full-Time Equivalent (FTE)

 2.0 + 1.5 = a total FTE of 3.5

-Converting the hours worked by a multi-status workforce into FTE employees makes it easier for an organization to analyze performance, both internally and compared to competitors.
-Companies also use FTE to help with many other business processes, including:
+Converting the hours worked by a multi-status workforce into FTE employees makes it easier for an organization to analyze performance.
+This can benefit your company, both internally and when compared to your competitors.

-- Budgeting: Estimating labor costs for a new project or initiative
+- Budgeting: Estimating labor costs for a new project or initiative.

-- Hiring: Determining how many full- or part-time employees you can hire in a fiscal year
+- Hiring: Determining how many full- or part-time employees you can hire in a fiscal year.

-- Workforce management: Knowing whether you should hire one full-time or multiple part-time employees and figuring out how many hours part-time employees should work
+- Workforce management: Knowing whether you should hire one full-time or multiple part-time employees and figuring out how many hours part-time employees should work.

-- Forecasting: Calculating the average profit per employee you can expect for the upcoming year
+- Forecasting: Calculating the average profit per employee you can expect for the upcoming year.

 When using FTE alongside other performance metrics, it can be easier to understand per-employee costs and output in a large organization.

-What Does FTE 100% Mean?
+What does FTE 100% mean?

 FTE 100% is the same as FTE 1.0.
 It represents a single full-time employee or multiple part-time employees whose hours add up to one full-time employee’s hours.